Hypnosis and Hypnotherapy

 Much like traditional therapy, a hypnotherapist takes time to work cognitively with their client; together, the hypnotherapist and the client discuss what the focus will be for any given session.
 The trained hypnotherapist will be able to ask a series of questions to learn how the client takes in information, how they process what they see and hear.
 In doing this, the hypnotherapist is able to speak the language in which the client is most suggestible and that allows for the positive changes the client is seeking.
 A hypnotherapist partners with their client in order to assist in behavior modification.

-Hypnotherapy is a powerful tool that can change your life in so many ways and I hope you will give it a try and find out for yourself because it just might be what's been missing in your life!
+Hypnotherapy is a powerful tool that can change your life in so many positive ways.
+I hope you will give it a try and find out for yourself, because it just might be what's been missing in your life!
+What do you have to lose?

 If you are interested in having a hypnotherapy session please reach out.